Skip to main content

 • Convenience

-Effectiveness had the most influence on our ultimate considerations, with safety and taste pulling up second place.
-Cost is important, but the price range among beet supplements isn’t especially wide.
-And convenience will matter to many, but it’s far from a deal breaker.
+Effectiveness and safety had the most influence on our considerations, with taste pulling up second place.
+Cost was important, too, but the price range among beet supplements isn’t especially wide.
+And although convenience will matter to many, it’s far from a deal-breaker.

 Let’s look at each criterion in more detail.